What Is Working Capital?

 The simplest way to improve working capital, but one that people often overlook, is to increase profits.
 You can accomplish this by upping your revenue or cutting costs.
 Cutting back on staffing or adapting your marketing spend could have the intended result.

 We know what you’re thinking: Won’t taking on debt lower my working capital?
-In the short-term, the interest you have to pay on the loan will decrease your working capital.
-However, if you can channel that debt to improve your business’s bottom line, then you’ll end up with more revenues and profits in the future.
+In the short term, the interest you have to pay off the loan will decrease your working capital.
+However, if you can channel that debt to improve your business’s bottom line, as we’ll go over in the next tip, then you’ll end up with more revenue and profits in the future.

-Another way to improve working capital is by carefully managing inventory levels.
+Another way to improve your business’s net working capital calculation is by carefully managing inventory levels.
 Although inventory is considered an asset in the working capital formula, lenders and suppliers prefer to see businesses that have more cash and less inventory that’s gathering dust on the shelves.

 Make sure you order only the amount of inventory that you’ll be able to move off your shelves within a reasonable amount of time.
 Inventory management software can help you monitor inventory levels and set up automatic orders when inventory dips below a certain level.